 It is important to choose a highly rated carrier and plan when you’re starting Medicare.
-You can anticipate stable rate increases over the future when selecting a creditable carrier.
+You can anticipate a stable rate increase over the future when selecting a credible carrier.

 Don’t Make the Mistake of Waiting to Enroll Until You Need It

 Another important fact to remember, the longer you wait to enroll in Part B, the higher the premium will be when you do enroll.
 There’s a late enrollment penalty for both Part B and Part D. This penalty can quickly add up.

 The reason for the penalty is to discourage new enrollees from waiting until they need coverage to enroll.
 Most don’t understand that they’re only granted guaranteed issue for the first six months they’re eligible for coverage.

 So, if you want until you need it… you have two things fighting against you.
 The penalties for waiting and the impact of pre-existing conditions on your premium and approval odds.